 Jonathan Daniels’ funeral was held at St. James Episcopal Church, the parish that was sponsoring him for ordination, in his hometown of Keene, New Hampshire.
 Photo: The Archives of The Episcopal Church

 Many Episcopal congregations in the state of Virginia will mark Daniels’ life and death on Aug.
 16 as well.
-The Diocese of Virginia has compiled liturgical resources for the day, which are available here.
+The Diocese of Virginia compiled liturgical resources for the day.
 The diocese will collect copies of service bulletins on that day and send them to St. James Episcopal Church in Keene.

 In Keene, a year’s worth of events has been organized by members of St. James Episcopal Church, along with others.
 On Aug.
 22, a commemorative weekend will begin with panel discussions featuring people who knew Daniels followed by an evening screening at Keene’s Colonial Theater of Here I Am, Send Me.